2D vs 3D Animation - Pros, Cons, and The Best Choice!

 - What is 3D Animation?

-- Differences between 2D and 3D animation
+- Key Differences - 2D vs 3D animation

 - 2D vs 3D Animation - The Pros and Cons